engineerica/engineerica-dev/docs-src/content/client-libraries/_index.en.md

 keywords: ["about", "navigate", "where", "directory", "structure"]
 ---

 In order to connect to our services and read or update data, you can use any REST API client.
-Automatic generated client libraries are also available for simplicity.
-Please select the preferred language under the product you would like to connect below:
+Automatically generated client libraries are also available for simplicity.
+Please select the preferred language under the product you would like to connect to below:

 ### AccuCampus